technologiestiftung/odis-website/README.md

 ## Setup

 This site is build with eleventy.
 Make sure Node.js >+ 14 is installed on your system.
-Best way to do this is using [nvm](https://github.com/nvm-sh/nvm).
+Better yet, you use the Node version defined in `.nvmrc` to make sure you're in sync with the latest update.
+Best way to install Node is using [nvm](https://github.com/nvm-sh/nvm).

 ### Installation of Node.js, npm and Eleventy dependencies (once)